-Adapted to the screen by Judith Rascow, “Endless Love” is directed by Italian Franco Zeffirelli, who had scored better with “Romeo and Juliet.”
+Adapted to the screen by Judith Rascow, “Endless Love” is directed by Italian Franco Zeffirelli, who had scored better with his youthful version of “Romeo and Juliet.”

 The supportint ensemnle includes such pros as Shirley Knight, as the girl’s mother Anne, Beatrice Straight and Richard Kiley as the boys’ folks.